Ek Paheli Leela: Box office

-The film was released on 10 April 2015 with estimated occupancy of 20% with greater occupancy in single screens than multiplexes.
-On its opening day it collected ₹53.0 million beating the opening day collections of films like NH10, Shamitabh and Detective Byomkesh Bakshy.
+The film was released on 10 April 2015 with estimated occupancy of 20% On its opening day it collected ₹53.0 million beating the opening day collections of films like NH10, Shamitabh and Detective Byomkesh Bakshy.
 On its second day, it collected around ₹52.0 million taking its total to ₹105 million.
 The film showed further growth on its third day as it collected ₹53.5 million nett to take its first weekend total to around ₹160 million nett.Till its second weekend, it managed to collect ₹243 million nett.
 At the end of its theatrical run, Ek Paheli Leela grossed around ₹275 million nett.

 Critical reception

 The Times of India gave the film 3 stars out of 5 and described the film as "colourful, crisp and convivial".
 Bollywood Hungama gave the film 3.5 stars out of 5 and praised the film's cinematography, direction, screenplay and stated, "On the whole, Ek Paheli Leela is worth watching, purely because of Sunny Leone and the way she has been presented... like never before!!!"
 DNA India gave the film 2 stars and applauded Sunny's transformation of two characters and film's music while stating that, "Sunny Leone fans will be in for a royal treat.
 If Sunny Leone gets your temperature rising then Leela won't disappoint.
 The New Indian Express gave the film three and a half stars praising film's narration and stated, "Stunningly mounted and sumptuously narrated, "Ek Paheli Leela" is a feast for the senses.
 Basha Lal's camera caresses Ms Leone's assets and the sand dunes of Jaisalmer with equal affection.
 It may not be revolutionary in concept or path-breaking in execution.
 But make no mistake.
 "Ek Paheli Leela" is the surprise of the year.